shilpamadini/dog-breed-image-classifier-aws-sagemaker/README.md

 Dataloader rule flagged only 1 worker for 4 CPU cores.

 No issues found for Overfit, VanishingGradient, or LoadBalancing.

+Expected to find issues in PoorWeightInitialization since pretrained model with frozen layers triggers heuristic

 ![Timeline Charts]([image-url "Optional title"](https://github.com/shilpamadini/dog-breed-image-classifier-aws-sagemaker/blob/ba0a09ce5227cea8a9814e81b78736704a197442/images/Profiler%20Timeline%20Charts.png))